realworldocaml/book/book/testing/README.md

   fix the problem flagged by a failing test.

 No testing framework can ensure that your tests satisfy these properties.
-But the tools you choose can help or hinder on all of these fronts.
-As we go through the rest of this chapter, you should be able to see how the testing tools available for OCaml can help advance these goals.
+But the tools you choose can help or hinder on all these fronts.

+As we go through the rest of this chapter and introduce you to some of the available tooling, you should be able to see how each tool can help advance these goals.

 ## Inline tests